VirtusLab/git-machete/docs/blog-1/blog-1.md

 [the git machete repo (github.com/VirtusLab/git-machete)](https://github.com/VirtusLab/git-machete/tree/master#install).

-Once you have `git-machete` in your executable `PATH` (and thus git already recognizes the `machete` subcommand), let's specify how you would like to organize your branches - basically, what depends on what.
+Once you have `git-machete` in your executable `PATH` (and thus git already recognizes the `machete` subcommand), let's specify how you would like to organize your branches &mdash; basically, what depends on what.
 Run `git machete edit` or simply open the `.git/machete` file with your favorite editor.
 Paste the following "branch tree" definition:
 ```